karmak-unity/karmak-unity.github.io/_posts/Standard APIs/2021-05-04-System Status.md

 icon: "icon-gear"
 type: "api"
 comments: false
-description: Allow API Consumers to check and validate the status and version of the Fusion instance they are interating with.
+description: Allow API Consumers to check and validate the status and version of the Fusion instance and Bridge they are integrating with.
 ---